-The Upper Manhattan Empowerment Zone is focused on increasing the commercial uses in the area, since East Harlem currently has a far less visible retail and commercial presence than in the rest of Manhattan's East Side.
-The proposed project would be consistent with this policy as it would introduce commercial use to the project site.
+The Upper-Manhattan Empowerment Zone is focused ondesigned to increaseing the commercial uses in the area, since East Harlem currently has a far less visible retail and commercial presence than in the rest of Manhattan's East Side.
+The proposed project actions would be consistent with this policy as it-they would introduce commercial use to the project site.